CoderSsVartak/Image-Reconstruction/logs/README.md

-# This folder consists of the pickle files with the training logs after completion of each bucket training.
+# This folder consists of the pickle files with the training logs for Image Denoising model after completion of each bucket training.

 # 1. Format of data: